 If you are moving from the UK to Ireland or anywhere else in the Eurozone you will probably need to exchange a large amount of Sterling to Euros.
 You might need to buy a property or have money available for renting and buying furniture etc.

-You might assume that you have to carry out this currency transfer exchange through your own bank – but theymight not give you the best exchange rate and they will probably also charge a fee and/or commission too.
+You might assume that you have to carry out currency transfer through your own bank – but they might not give you the best exchange rates and they will probably also charge a fee and maybe commission too.

 Instead – there are specialist foreign exchange companies that you can use – and their exchange rates will usually be better than the major banks.
 You will need to have both a Sterling bank account and a Euro bank account available to transfer the money.

 You just need to register your details with them – and provide some proof of identity.
 On paper – the rates may look very similar – but a difference in the exchange rate of just 1 pence on a £100,000 Pounds transaction would save you a £1000 Pounds – not bad for a few minutes effort.
 Why let the banks have it?

 One UK based company that we recommend that specialises in Foreign Currency Exchange is Currency Solutions.
 They are regulated and authorised by the UK Financial Services Authority and HM Revenue.
 Currency Solutions can carry out exchange from Sterling to Euros , Euros to Sterling to Euros – as well as most other major currencies.

 You can make a no obligation enquiry about your currency requirements online here